canonical/kratos-operator/CONTRIBUTING.md

 tox                  # runs 'fmt', 'lint', and 'unit' environments
 ```

+Running the integration tests requires that you have a valid kubeconfig file at `~/.kube/config`.

 ## Build charm

 Build the charm in this git repository using: